joey-kilgore/Nerve-Block-Modeling/README.md

 ---
 ## Deprecated Code
-This is where past code goes after being replaced, or simply just bloat to the main simulation.
-The authors of this code have contributed to this codebase, and there code can be used as an excellent (or terrible) example.
+This is where past code goes after being replaced, or simply just bloatware from the main simulation.
+The authors of this code have contributed to this codebase, and their code can be used as an excellent (or terrible) example.

 ---
 ## Python Scripts